commentics/commentics/comments/3rdparty/htmlawed/htmLawed_README.txt

   As a side-note, one may find 'style: *' useful as URLs in 'style' attributes can be specified in a variety of ways, and the patterns that htmLawed uses to identify URLs may mistakenly identify non-URL text.

   '!' can be put in the list of schemes to disallow all protocols as well as `local` URLs.
 Thus, with 'href: http, style: !', '<a href="http://cnn.com" style="background-image: url(local.jpg);">CNN</a>' will become '<a href="http://cnn.com" style="background-image: url(denied:local.jpg);">CNN</a>'

-  *Note*: If URL-accepting attributes other than those listed above are being allowed, then the scheme will not be checked unless the attribute name contains the string 'src' (e.g., 'dynsrc') or starts with 'o' (e.g., 'onbeforecopy').

   With '$config["safe"] = 1', all URLs are disallowed in the 'style' attribute values.